 A dock was constructed in the middle of the pond using marine grade lumber.
 The beginning of the dock has a concrete ramp for the horses to enter the water.
 The dock leads to an octagon shaped platform with a drawbridge like section that leaves the platform as an island during the training session.

 Of course no project is complete without Grovin sod!

 What an incredible sod installation project we had the pleasure to be a part of!
 The customer purchased this piece of property with a dilapidated pond that wouldn’t hold water.
 Our mission was to clean it up, redefine the structure of the pond and use bentonite clay as a pond liner.
 We used our triple threat team of Caterpillars: CAT 315F excavator with our tilrotator and grading bucket, a CAT D5 dozer equipped with our laser level GPS system and the small but mighty CAT 299d.
 We excavated to the depth and slope our customer desired and smoothed out the sides and bottom of the pond in preparation for the bentonite clay.
 The clay was worked into the soil and watered in forming a strong bond that overtime will continuously increase the pond’s natural look.

-After several days of grading and smoothing out the entire area, it was finally prepped for Grovin’s bahiagrass sod!
+After several days of grading and smoothing out the entire area, it was finally prepped for sod installation!
+We used Grovin’s bahiagrass sod for this project!
 Truckloads of sod were delivered and placed around pond banks.
 Our install team worked tirelessly to get it all done.
 Pond is complete and filled with water.
 What a beautiful water feature to come home to.

 Once we reconstructed the seawall, we added fill dirt to secure the new wall in place so it would serve it’s originally intended purpose.
 We graded the yard with a CAT 308 mini excavator and our CAT 299d providing a smooth and even area for the sod and installed a gorgeous new lakeside lawn.
 Functional and purposeful!